 RENEWABLE ENERGY GROWTH

 In the third quarter of 2019, 40% of energy used in the UK came from renewables, including 20% from wind, 12% from biomass and 6% from solar.
-This was the first time that electricity from renewable sources overtook fossil fuels in the UK since the first power plant fired up in 1882.
+This was the first time that electricity from green energy sources overtook fossil fuels in the UK since the first power plant fired up in 1882.

 Britain went without coal-fired power generation for its longest stretch since the Industrial Revolution, as of the 28th April 2020, breaking the existing record of 18 consecutive days.
 As of the 6th May it was a run of 22 days and still counting.
 (The Guardian) According to National Grid data, this is the longest uninterrupted period since 1882.